neg0/lending-fee-calculator/README.md

 you could use to run the tests on your host machine local or a php container.

+### Environment File
+Please create a `.env` file at the root of project from a copy `.env.dist`, this environment file contains the file name used to load fee structure data inside `DataStorage`.
+If this is not provided application uses the default value.

+    ~$: cp .env.dist .env

 ### Docker
 You could use Docker to run the tests, to simplify the commands, I created few aliases in `makefile` for your convenience.
 In order to run the tests inside PHP container please run the command below: